Tinkerforge/brickd/README.rst

 * libusb's own hotplug callbacks (if available)
 * device notifications on Windows
 * libudev on Linux
-* IOKit notifications on Mac OS X
+* IOKit notifications on macOS

 On Linux brickd will also check for added or removed Bricks if the SIGUSR1 signal is received.
 This is used on OpenWrt where the hotplug2 daemon is told